 ENTJs are generally very successful in their careers and are generally very good managers with money.
 This is useful as it can avoid a lot of the couple conflict that is generated over money matters, but it can become a problem if the ENTJs are workaholics and spend too much time on growing and developing the relationship.

-Sexually, ENTJs are tough, imaginative, and enthusiastic.
+Intimately, ENTJs are tough, imaginative, and enthusiastic.
 Their natural leadership instinct will be apparent in this area as well as in other areas of life, and they will lead their partner on romantic and creative romance adventures where the emphasis will be on mutual learning and sharing of love. ‘affection.
-They will be likely to expect sex on a relatively scheduled basis.
+They will be likely to expect intimate play on a relatively scheduled basis.

 ENTJs usually don’t have a problem with self-esteem and aren’t particularly emotionally needy.
 While they love to be told they are loved and appreciated, they don’t need to hear these confessions as often as most other guys.
 If they are in a relationship with a “feeling” type, they are unlikely to be likely to satisfy their partner’s needs for intimate words without conscious effort.